Scarlett Lee: 2017–2018: The X Factor

 Lee first auditioned for The X Factor in 2017, where she reached the six-chair challenge in the girls category.
 She was briefly given a seat by her mentor Sharon Osbourne after her performance of "Without You" by David Guetta and Usher, but was later sent home after a dramatic sing-off between her and eventual finalists Rai-Elle Williams and Alisah Bonaobra, during which she sang "The Power of Love" by Jennifer Rush.

 Lee re-auditioned for The X Factor in 2018.
 She performed her own original song "Survival", but was stopped by Simon Cowell, who was unimpressed with the song.
 As Cowell urged her to use her performance to convince the audience to root for her, she performed a cover of Loren Allred's "Never Enough" which earned her four yes votes from the judges.
 She successfully made it past bootcamp and the six-chair challenge to judges' houses in the girls category, mentored by Cowell.
 She was then chosen by Cowell for the live shows.

 In the quarter-final's results, after the elimination of Bella Penfold and Shan Ako, she became the last act in the girls' category.
 She finished the competition as the runner-up.

-2019–present: Upcoming music

-Lee began 2019 by performing at Derby Festival and Pride in Aberdeen.
-In an interview with the Daily Mirror, Lee confirmed that she is working on an album, and has plans to release a plus-size clothing range.

-In 2022 Lee signed her first Record Deal with 11/11 Records.

-On 26 August 2022, Lee released her debut single "Love Shy".